kokmingchoy/TISC21/Level_4/README.md

 sqlmap -r post.txt -p 14c4b06b824ec593239362517f538b29
 ```

 **sqlmap** reported that the parameter _14c4b06b824ec593239362517f538b29_ "does not seem to be injectable" and suggested I increased the "--level" or "--risk" options if I wished to perform more tests.
-So, I did.
+I did retry with "--level 5" but still **sqlmap** did not manage to perform any SQL injection successfully.

+---

+When running **curl** with the **-v** switch it was determined that the target was running **Apache 2.4.25** and **PHP 7.2.2** <br>
+Perhaps there could be some exploits that can be executed against these versions of Apache and/or PHP.